What You’ll Learn 🎯

 Roving response SISO modal test

-Using a single input excitation and a single output response is referred to as a SISO test, and if a group of multiple output responses are used (maybe a roving group) then it is referred to as a SIMO test.
+Using a single input excitation and a single output response is referred to as SISO testing.
+If multiple output responses are used (for example, in a roving group), it is referred to as SIMO testing.

 Shaker